Cumbria shootings: Suspect's suicide

 Shortly after firing at two cyclists, Bird crashed his taxi into several vehicles and a stone wall, damaging a tyre.
-Briefly continuing onward, he abandoned his car at a beauty spot near Boot, named Doctor Bridge, when the damaged tyre deflated.
-A nearby family of four, who were unaware of the shootings, offered assistance to Bird, but were quickly turned down and advised to leave.
+A nearby family of four offered assistance to Bird, but were quickly turned down and advised to leave.
 Bird removed the rifle from his taxi and walked over a bridge leading into Oak How Woods.
 He was last seen alive at 12:30; shortly afterward, police confirmed that there had been fatalities and that they were searching for a suspect.
-Police later announced they were searching for the driver of a dark-grey Citroën Xsara Picasso driven by the suspect, who was identified as Bird.
+Police later announced they were searching for the driver of a dark-grey Citroën Xsara Picasso driven by Bird.
 At around 12:36, armed police officers and dog handlers arrived at the scene of Bird's abandoned taxi and began a search in and around the wooded area.

 At 14:00, Deputy Chief Constable Stuart Hyde announced that Bird's body had been found in a wooded area, along with a rifle.
-Police confirmed shortly afterwards that members of the public who had taken shelter during the incident could now resume their normal activities.
+Police confirmed that members of the public who had taken shelter during the incident could now resume their normal activities.

 During the manhunt, the gates of the nearby Sellafield nuclear reprocessing plant were closed as a precaution, and the afternoon shift was told not to come to work.
-This was the first lock-down in the history of the plant.